MichaelKentBurns/BibleModel/README.md

 * I have programmed in many languages, and my initial reaction is yuck!
 * It's overly complicated by many different ways of doing things.
 * It's syntax is way too complicated.
-* It is used in different environment in very different ways.
+* It is used in different environments in very different ways.

 But, to be fair, I have decided to try this first in Javascript because that is what my mentees use and I need to learn it better and give it a fair chance.